-I have been on the look out for a ground for flat up to £195,000 and found one round the corner in Cuffley I like with amenity areas and station nearby, the downside is that it only has 49 years unexpired on the lease.
-There is not much else in Cuffley suitable, so just wondered if I would be making a mistake buying a lease with such few years left?
+I am looking for a flat up to £235,500 and identified one close by in Cuffley I like with amenity areas and railway links nearby, however it only has 49 years on the lease.
+I can't really find anything else in Cuffley for this price, so just wondered if I would be making a mistake purchasing a lease with such few years left?

-If you require a home loan the shortness of the lease will likely be problematic.
-Reduce the offer by the expected lease extension will cost if not already taken into account.
-If the current proprietor has owned the property for at least twenty four months you can ask them to start the process of the extension and then assign it to you.
-You can add 90 years to the current lease with a zero ground rent applied.
-You should consult your conveyancing lawyer about this matter.
+Should you need a mortgage the shortness of the lease may be a potential deal breaker.
+Discount the offer by the expected lease extension will cost if it has not already been discounted.
+If the current owner has owned the premises for a minimum of 2 years you may request that they commence the lease extension formalities and pass it to you.
+An additional ninety years can be extended on to the current lease with a zero ground rent applied.
+You should consult your conveyancing lawyer about this.

 Are there any apps to help identify a Cuffley solicitor on the Aldermore conveyancing panel?
 I have a car and am prepared to travel upto 25miles to meet the solicitor.

 You can use the tool on this page.
 Please select a bank and your location and you will see a number of Cuffley conveyancing lawyers based on proximity.
 We have detailed some Cuffley conveyancing firms towards the end of this page and you can telephone them to check whether they are on the Aldermore panel